Hermes-Relay CLI Experimental

 Experimental phase

-Binaries are unsigned (SmartScreen / Gatekeeper warnings are expected — the installers print the escape hatches).
+Windows today — macOS / Linux builds coming soon.
+Binaries are unsigned (SmartScreen warnings are expected — the installer prints the escape hatch).
 Wire protocol may shift between alphas.
 Multi-client routing is single-client MVP.
 Code-signed releases land with v1.0.
 Safe to use today — just expect occasional friction and file an issue when you hit one.

-This is the experience that earns the "feels-native" claim.
+The escape hatch earns its keep too.
 You are inside hermes-relay (bare invocation drops you straight into the Hermes Ink TUI over a PTY — no subcommand needed), talking to your remote Hermes the same way you would a local one.

 Win+Shift+S # Windows snipping tool — screenshot goes to the clipboard